A Guide for Data Center Relocations

-Two Major Data Center Relocation Methods
+Two Major Types of Data Center Relocation Methods

 This method is aptly named after the theory of the origin of the universe, which happened over a short period of time and with a lot of commotion.
 A big bang data center relocation occurs over the course of a few days or a week.
 Everything gets packed up, shipped out, set up and made ready for business at lightning speed.
 This is method is quick, but it’s also the most disruptive.
 It also works best with smaller companies.

-Three Major Types Of Data Center Relocations
+Three Major Types

-A hybrid data center relocation means you’re moving some of your data center to a cloud location and either keeping some of your current physical data center or relocating some of your data center functions to another physical location.
+A hybrid relocation means you’re moving some of your data center to a cloud location and either keeping some of your current physical data center or relocating some of your data center functions to another physical location.

-Two Data Center Relocation Subcategories
+Two Relocation Subcategories

 Within these three categories, there are two subcategories, partial and full relocations.
 These are exactly as they suggest, completely moving your entire operation to a new place of operation or partially moving to a new place of operation.
 A partial move can also be a hybrid move, if you’re partially transitioning from a physical location to a cloud location.

 Determine Which Method And Type Of Relocation Is Right For You